Quantum leap in computing as scientists claim 'supremacy'

 NOT SO FAST?

-The quest for quantum supremacy is still far from over, however, with the authors themselves acknowledging the need for better hardware and more sophisticated monitoring techniques in order to truly harness the power of quantum.
+The quest for quantum supremacy is still far from over, however.
+The authors themselves acknowledge the need for better hardware and more sophisticated monitoring techniques in order to truly harness the power of quantum.

-Some immediate applications of quantum computing could be in inscription software and AI, but its calculations could eventually lead to more efficient solar panels, drug design and even quicker and better financial transactions.
+Some immediate applications of quantum computing could be in encryption software and AI, but its calculations could eventually lead to more efficient solar panels, drug design and even quicker and better financial transactions.

-After a leaked draft of the Google lab's paper appeared online last month, chip-maker IBM, which runs its own quantum computing programme, said that boasts of the Sycamore computer's feats were exaggerated.
+After a leaked draft of the Google lab's paper appeared online last month, chip-maker IBM, which runs its own quantum computing programme, said the boasts of the Sycamore computer's feats were exaggerated.

 Instead of 10,000 years for an ordinary supercomputer to match Sycamore's performance, IBM scientists in a blog post claimed it would be more like two-and-a-half years using the most sophisticated traditional processors.